wisemanstan123/processing-console-assignment-2-formatting-text-output/README.md

 >        Team                 Wins                Losses                        Points

 ## Step 5
 And now the hard part...
 Using the variables, fill out the table.
 In other words, FOR EACH TEAM, you will need one println statement.
-Your println statements should contain something like: `(variable + “ \t“ +  variable + “ \t“ + variable + “ \t“ + variable)`
+Your println statements should contain something like: `(variable + “ \t“ +  variable + “ \t“ + variable + “ \t“ + variable)`.
 Overall, your table should look similar to the following:

 ![](images/table.png)